dlr-eoc/rest_framework_filterdsl/README.md

 first terms will be used first for the ordering, then the following term(s) will be used.

+The default name of the GET parameter for sorting is `sort`.

 ### Example queries

 The queries in this section use the API provided by the unittest